-Black pepper corns: is the whole spice of widely available ground black pepper.
-If you can't get whole pepper corns you can use ½ teaspoon ground black pepper.
+Black peppercorns: is the whole spice of widely available ground black pepper.
+If you can't get whole peppercorns you can use ½ teaspoon of ground black pepper.

 Cardamon pods: are small green pods popular in Indian food.
-Its important to crack open the pods first to help release their flavour.
-If you can't get whole cardamon pods you can use ½ teaspoon ground cardamon instead.
+It's important to crack open the pods first to help release their flavor.
+If you can't get whole cardamon pods you can use ½ teaspoon of ground cardamon instead.

-Whole cloves: are highly aromatic, small, nail shaped flower buds.
-You can use ½ teaspoon ground cloves if you can't get whole ones.
+Whole cloves: are highly aromatic, small, nail-shaped flower buds.
+You can use ½ teaspoon of ground cloves if you can't get whole ones.

 Black tea bags: I used regular black tea bags in this recipe.
-You could use different black tea such as a early grey or english breakfast.
-If you use herbal tea instead it would not have the same colour.
-You could even try using chai tea blend but I would still add the extra spices to give it better flavour.
+You could use different black tea such as earl grey or English breakfast.
+If you use herbal tea instead it would not have the same color.
+You could even try using chai tea blend but I would still add the extra spices to give it a better flavor.

-Honey: I used a mild flavoured honey here so as not compete with the spices.
+Honey: I used mild-flavored honey here so as not to compete with the spices.
 You could mix things up with different honey if you prefer.
-Where-ever possibly I try to buy local honey.
+Where-ever possible I try to buy local honey.
 You could substitute honey with ½ a tablespoon of glucose syrup if you prefer.
-It won't be as sweet or have the same flavour, but it will help with the texture and scoop-ability.
+It won't be as sweet or have the same flavor, but it will help with the texture and scoop-ability.

 Full cream milk: gotta be the full cream stuff, so around 3.5% fat.
 Anything less is going to make your ice cream icy.

-Sugar: regular castor sugar is fine for this recipe.
+Sugar: regular granulated sugar is fine for this recipe.
 You could also try brown sugar.
 I don't recommend icing/confectioners sugar, it won't be the same.
-I haven't tried this with sugar substitutes.

 How to make masala chai ice cream